InterMask: 3D Human Interaction Generation via Collaborative Masked Modeling: Introduction

 In this work, we present \emph{InterMask}, a novel framework based on generative masked modeling in discrete space~\citep{chang2022maskgit}.
 InterMask consists of two stages.
 First, a shared VQ-VAE is trained to transform each individual's motion into a 2D discrete token map using a learned codebook $\mathcal{C}$ (\cref{sec:vqvae}).
 Unlike previous motion VQ-VAEs~\citep{guo2022tm2t,zhang2023t2m,jiang2023motiongpt,guo2024momask,pinyoanuntapong2024mmm}, which represent motion as a temporal sequence of 1D pose vectors and use 1D convolutions to capture only temporal context in each token, we preserve both temporal and spatial dimensions.
 Each motion is represented as $\mathbb{R}^{N \times J \times d}$, where $N$ is the number of poses, $J$ is the number of joints, and $d$ is the joint feature dimension.
 Using 2D convolutions, we generate a 2D token map, which captures body part context over short time ranges in each token, allowing for better spatial awareness.
 This is crucial for interactions, where relative body part positioning (e.g., hands) of two individuals holds significant importance.

 In the second stage, a specialized Inter-M Transformer (\cref{sec:transformer}) is trained to collaboratively model the tokens of both individuals using a generative masked modeling framework.
 During training, a random proportion of tokens from either both individuals or only one individual is masked and predicted.
 The masking proportion follows a scheduling function to ensure its tractability during inference.
 The inference process begins with all tokens masked, which are progressively generated over a pre-defined number of iterations.
 At each iteration, the model predicts all masked tokens, but only the most confident predictions are retained, while the rest are re-masked and re-predicted in subsequent iterations.
 In addition to the standard self attention module, Inter-M Transformer features a shared spatio-temporal attention module to capture fine-grained dependencies within each individual’s motion, and a cross-attention module to capture dependencies between the two individuals' motion.
-This design effectively the dynamics of spatial and temporal relationships with and between the two individuals, allowing enhanced interaction generation capabilities.
+This design effectively models the dynamics of spatial and temporal relationships among and between the two individuals, allowing enhanced interaction generation capabilities.

 The main contributions of this work are as follows.
 First, we introduce InterMask, a novel masked generative framework for human-human interaction generation from textual descriptions.
-InterMask utilizes a 2D VQ encoding that transforms motion sequences into discrete 2D token maps and features a dedicated transformer trained with a generative masked modeling framework which effectively captures both intra- and inter-person spatial-temporal dependencies.
+InterMask utilizes a 2D VQ encoding that transforms motion sequences into discrete 2D token maps and features a dedicated transformer trained with a generative masked modeling framework which effectively captures both intra- and inter-person spatial and temporal dependencies.
 Second, InterMask achieves state-of-the-art results in generating high-fidelity, text-conditioned human interactions.
-Empirically, it achieves an FID of 5.15 (vs. 5.54 in~\citet{ruiz2024in2in}) on InterHuman and 0.399 (vs. 5.207 in~\citet{liang2024intergen}) on InterX.
+Empirically, it achieves an FID of 5.15 (vs. 5.54 of~\citet{ruiz2024in2in}) on InterHuman and 0.399 (vs. 5.207 of~\citet{liang2024intergen}) on InterX.
 Third, InterMask seamlessly supports tasks such as reaction generation without requiring any task-specific fine-tuning or architectural changes.